NBISweden/NBIS-support-framework/admin/data-management/README.md

 # Data management

-This is the `data_management` directory, containing information and guidelines regarding data management and how to help clients plan for their data acquisition and storage.
+This is the `data-management` directory, containing information and guidelines regarding data management and how to help clients plan for their data acquisition and storage.
 There is a [Data Management Plan][nbis-dmp] work-in-progress (created by Niclas Jareborg), from which a light-weight